Ecological interactions in inland waters with reference to management problems in New Zealand.

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 Information literacy, Research, Self-motivation, Teamwork.

 - Learning Outcomes

-- Students will gain an understanding of the principles of freshwater ecology and an ability to engage with applied and management issues.
+- Students will gain an understanding of the principles of freshwater ecology and an ability to engage with issues in freshwater management.

-- In the practicals students will gain the skills to carry out original research, including experimental design, field and lab techniques, time management, teamwork, statistical analysis and communicating results.
+- In the practicals students will gain the skills to carry out original research, including experimental design, field and lab techniques, time management, teamwork, statistical analysis and oral and written presentation of results.